IanDMcGrath/blitz-mach_racing/README.md

 	- race end
 	- lap system (?)
 	- adjust scene meshes, the car moves now so the level should cater to it
-	- dummy ai (it just drives forward)
+	- dummy ai (it just drives forward) <- where I got ahead of myself and had to begin defering work
 	- race starting positions
 	- racer shoving and collision responses
 * Wednesday